G Pen Elite Vaporizer Review [4K Video] ~7:31

 Heater, Temp Spectrum & Vapor Path

-The Elite uses a 360-degree ceramic heating element that is able to provide very quick and even heating throughout the entire chamber.
+Heating – The Elite uses a 360-degree ceramic heating element that is able to provide very quick and even heating throughout the entire chamber.
 Grenco Science claims that the unit is convection but it’s most definitely conduction with a minor amount of convection going on.
 The entire ceramic chamber is heated so it will be heating the herbs from all sides while the herb is in constant contact with the heat.
-Now this isn’t a bad thing, it’s just that the vapor quality isn’t top notch like you’d get from the Firefly 2.
+Now this isn’t a terrible thing, but the vapor quality does suffer from it.

 -The buttons work nicely and don’t feel cheap.